-Amelia Wildlife Management Area Professional Review and Guide
+Amelia Wildlife Management Area Professional Guide

 "The 2,217-acre Amelia Wildlife Management Area (WMA) encompasses forest, rolling fields, and wide hedgerows that offer great bird-watching.
 The 100-acre Amelia Lake and a smaller pond entice anglers with largemouth bass, channel catfish, walleye, redear sunfish, and other species.
 Note: The grassy trails here are mown sporadically.
 If you plan to hike in summer, call to inquire about trail status.